 People high in EI are able and willing to recognize and improve their own emotions, and also those of other people.
 Managing one’s own emotional state can be critical in situations provoking fear, anger, uncertainty, and apathy.
 It can also can be important when managing those around us.
 Some of us are good at attending to and managing our own feelings, but less inclined or able to deal with the emotional states of others.
 Some of us have the reverse orientation, and yet some have both or neither.
 Given all the different options, it’s important to distinguish between EI applied to the self and EI applied to others.

 Empathy is related to recognizing emotions in others, but it requires you to put yourself in someone else’s shoes.
 You understand, and almost feel, what they are going through.
 This makes it easier to help them.

 Emotional expression relates to emotional self-regulation, but it emphasizes how outward behavior is perceived by others.
 Communication is about more than just words.
 People pick up on emotional behaviors, and it helps to be able to use one’s outward expressions to communicate emotional information.

 Finally, empathy and emotional expression contribute to emotional sharing, which is an important feature of interpersonal communication.

 Proximal Outcomes: creative thinking & optimism, intuitive vs. reason

 Creative thinking is a matter of using emotions as a visual input for solving problems.

-Optimism about the past which is about putting a positive spin on tough situations basically growing from ones mistakes.
-Optimism about the future – keeping a positive outlook going forward.
+Optimism about the past, which involves putting a positive spin on tough situations.
+Optimism about the future, which means keeping a positive outlook going forward.

-It’s important in measuring and working with EI that we are not seduced into thinking that it’s simpler than it really is.
+It’s important in measuring and working with EI that we don’t think it’s simpler than it really is.

-Click here to learn about our emotional intelligence assessment.
+Visit our website to learn more about our emotional intelligence assessment.